When you think of the word “addiction,” what comes to your mind? An unhealthy habit? A disease? A challenge?

 This sudden change in chemical functionality of the brain can bring upon the victim a number of deadly withdrawal symptoms such as hallucinations, hypertension, hypotension, seizures, and a vast array of nearly impossible-to-treat side effects.
 Not only can cold turkey detox be life-threatening, but those that do succeed in completing cold turkey detox have extremely high relapse rates.
 The best way to engage in detox is in a medically-controlled environment with a team of medical experts to assist.

 Outpatient treatment programs are one of the two options a patient has after detox.
 It consists of a patient engaging in therapy and treatment at a treatment center following a set schedule, but the patient returns home after treatment and lives off-site.
 Outpatient treatment is extremely effective in treating those that require medical attention but can safely live at home without risk of relapse or development of another addiction.
-Different outpatient treatment programs can include intensive outpatient treatment and PHP.
+Different outpatient treatment programs can include intensive outpatient treatment and partial hospitalization.

 Intensive outpatient treatment (IOP) is similar to the way that inpatient treatment programs treat patients, while also giving the patient the time they need to take care of out-of-treatment responsibilities.
 Patients meet doctors and therapists three to five days a week, for around three hours each session.
 Outpatient treatment generally works around the patient’s schedule, so participating in work and school while engaging in IOP is a possibility.